codeperfectplus/movens/README.md

 # FileMover
- Python-Move Program To Move TextFile,Image,Video Automaticlly
+ Python Automation To Arrange Files In One Click

 ##### Introduction
-Python-Move Is a Python program to move file automatic with help of Python 3.0+.
+Python Automation To Arrange Files In One Click with help of Python 3.0+.

 # How To Run
  - Put in Downlod Folder Or Wherever You want to automaticlly move file and Just run